-St George's offers new graduates a friendly and supportive learning environment across a wide range of services and diverse specialties.
-This provides extensive learning and development opportunities.
+St George's Hospital offers new graduate nurses a friendly and supportive learning environment across a wide range of services and diverse specialties.

-New graduate positions are available in the operating theatre, recovery, and surgical ward.
+New graduate positions are available in operating theatre, recovery and surgical wards.

 - Be New Zealand citizens or permanent residents

-- Hold a New Zealand Registered Nurse registration and a current Annual Practice Certificate with no restrictions that would have a negative impact on ability to participate in the programme
+- Hold a New Zealand Registered Nurse registration and a current Annual Practicing Certificate with no restrictions that would have a negative impact on ability to participate in the programme

-- Have graduated within the last two years and practiced as a Registered Nurse for less than six months at the time the programme commences
+- Have graduated within the last 2 years and practiced as a Registered Nurse for less than six months at the time the programme commences

-- Positions will be advertised on the St George's Hospital website and through SEEK approximately four months before commencement dates
+- Positions will be advertised on the website and through SEEK approximately 4 months before commencement dates

-- Applicants will be advised of interview outcomes and offers made accordingly once referees have been contacted
+- Applicants will be advised of interview outcomes and offers made according to ACE guidelines and timeframes

-- It is not a requirement to have completed a clinical placement at St George’s Hospital to be considered for a new graduate position
+- It NOT a requirement to have completed a clinical placement at St George’s Hospital to be considered for a new graduate position